xyTo/pyvisa/docs/migrating.rst

 is different. `ask_for_values` still uses the old formatting API which is limited and broken.
 We suggest that you migrate everything to `query_values`

+This short-list could be used for quick code conversion:
+ - ask_for_values -> query_ascii_values
+ - ask_for_values -> query_binary_values

+Further details can be found inside the topic “Reading and Writing values” at: https://pyvisa.readthedocs.org/en/master/rvalues.html#reading-and-writing-values

 Seconds to milliseconds
 ~~~~~~~~~~~~~~~~~~~~~~~